fnalacceleratormodeling/synergia2/wiki/build.md

     cd h5py-3.6.0
     HDF5_DIR=/usr/local python setup.py install
     cd ../..
     rm -r tmp/

 ** macOS with apple clang**

     # We do not recommend using /usr/local/ as your installation target.
 While this is the default, this will mix your Synergia installation
     # with the tools installed using Homebrew -- but Homebrew will not know how to update Synergia.
-    cmake -DCMAKE_BUILD_TYPE=Release -DKokkos_ENABLE_OPENMP=on -DBUILD_PYTHON_BINDINGS=on -DCMAKE_INSTALL_PREFIX=/path/to/install/target /path/to/synergia/
+    cmake -DCMAKE_BUILD_TYPE=Release -DKokkos_ENABLE_OPENMP=on -DCMAKE_INSTALL_PREFIX=/path/to/install/target /path/to/synergia/

 ** macOS with gcc**

 We do not recommend the use of the the GNU compiler suite to build Synergia on macOS.
 This can lead to incompatibilities between C++ libraries that are part of the OS or part of Homebrew on one hand, and C++ libraries built with `g++` on the other.

     # The current version of the Homebrew GCC formula at the time of this writing installs
     # g++-11.
     CC=gcc-11 CXX=g++-11 cmake -DCMAKE_BUILD_TYPE=Release -DKokkos_ENABLE_OPENMP=on -DBUILD_PYTHON_BINDINGS=on /path/to/synergia/

 # Obsolete instructions